NetOpen21: modeling open innovation communities with network science

 “NetOpen21: modeling open innovation communities with network science” is a half-day satellite to the Network 2021 conference (6-10 July 2021) happening on June 30th, 8:30am-12:30pm EST. It aims to bring together an interdisciplinary group of theoreticians, data and network scientists, social scientists and open innovation practitioners (among others) to interrogate and investigate how large-scale, fine-grain datasets of open science, citizen science and open-source ecosystems allow to measure and model collaborative processes underlying collective performance in science and engineering.

-The satellite will alternate between invited and contributed talks, along with a final lightning talk session.
-The call for contribution can be found below!
+The satellite will alternate between invited and contributed talks.
 The satellite will be held entirely online.
 Participants will need to register to the main conference, including 2 weeks of satellite events.
 Thanks to the support of the OCEAN program, we will be able to provide financial support for contributors, to make sure everyone can participate!

 Description of the session